Basketball Referee

 As far as over the back, you should know that there is no foul defined in the rule book for over the back.
 Illegal contact (pushing someone from behind, for example) is either a common foul, a team or player control foul, foul in the act of shooting, technical, intentional or flagrant.
 If the ball is loose (also not defined in the NFHS rule book) - I think you mean no team control - then illegal contact is a common foul and free throws will be shot if in the bonus.

-Asked by Marvin over 10 years ago
+Asked by ed about 10 years ago